trambi/frontend-publisher-wp-plugin/README.md

-This is blogpost-members-wp-plugin WordPress plugin.
-This plugin aims to allow to members to post blog post from a short code.
+This is frontend-publisher-wp-plugin WordPress plugin.
+This plugin aims to allow to members to post blog post from a short code in frontend of the website instead of accessing admin pages.
 This plugin aims to help website administration in the association Tisseurs de Chimères 🕸️.

 ## File structure